MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-migrate-extensibility-projects-to-visual-studio-2017.md

 ## Update Debug settings for project

-If you wish to Debug your extension in an experimental instance of Visual Studio, make sure that the project settings for **Debug** > **Start action** has the "Start external program:" set to the devenv.exe file of your Visual Studio 2017 installation.
+If you wish to debug your extension in an experimental instance of Visual Studio, make sure that the project settings for **Debug** > **Start action** has the **Start external program:** value set to the devenv.exe file of your Visual Studio 2017 installation.

 It might look like: